-Adam Lodders is Executive Officer of the Melbourne Networked Society Institute.
-He is responsible for administering operations and enabling innovative research projects, collaborations and linkages.
+Adam Lodders is Executive Officer of the University of Melbourne's Networked Society Institute.
+He is responsible for administration, operations, and enabling innovative research projects, collaborations and linkages.

-Prior to commencing as Executive Officer, Adam has over ten years of experience working in marketing and communications across a number of roles at the University of Melbourne.
+Prior to commencing as Executive Officer, Adam worked in marketing and communications across a number of roles at the University of Melbourne.

 Adam is also a researcher and tutor at Melbourne Law School.
 His research interests focus on the legal, regulatory and policy implications of the networked society.
 He is currently researching the legal impact of automation and artificial intelligence in relation to Australian defamation law, legal service and autonomy.